cutelabnyc/messedup-diy/README.md

 ### 8. Fit the LEDs.

+> [!NOTE]
-**Be careful of LED orientation!** LEDs have a polarity, and will not work if connected backwards.
+> Be careful of LED orientation!

+LEDs have a polarity, and will not work if connected backwards.
 Luckily, they won't be damaged if you do, so you can reverse them if you make the mistake.
 But it's easy to damage the board or parts while fixing the mistake, so it's best to get it right from the start.

 The cathode of the LED should be placed in the square hole on the PCB.